oniatsu/HotSwitch/README.md

 HotSwitch is a window switcher app for OS X.

-It provides elegant and rapid window switching, no matter how many windows there are.
+It provides fastest window switching, no matter how many windows there are.

 Detailed information is here.
 http://oniatsu.github.io/HotSwitch/